LotusLotus

 Thus I have heard:

-At one time the Buddha was dwelling in the Anāthapiṇḍika Garden of Jetavana Park in the city kingdom of Śrāvastī, together with a group of 500 great bhikṣus, as well as 100,000 Bodhisattva-Mahāsattvas and a multitude of gods, dragons, yakṣas, and gandharvas.
+At one time the Buddha was dwelling in the Anāthapiṇḍika Garden of Jetavana Park in the city kingdom of Śrāvastī, together with 500 great bhikṣus, as well as 100,000 Bodhisattva-Mahāsattvas and a multitude of gods, dragons, yakṣas, and gandharvas.
 Also present were 100,000 upāsakas and upāsikās.
-In attendance too were the Brahma-kings, rulers of this Sahā world, as well as the god-king Śakra, the four god-kings, and their retinues.
+In attendance too were the Brahma-kings, rulers of this Sahā World, as well as the god-king Śakra, the four god-kings, and their retinues.
 From worlds in the ten directions came innumerable bhikṣus, bhikṣuṇīs, upāsakas, and upāsikās, as well as Bodhisattvas.
-At that time the Tathāgata pronounced the Dharma to His four groups of disciples, telling them, "With existence, there are pain and pleasure.
-Without existence, there is neither pain nor pleasure.
-Therefore, keeping away from pain and pleasure is the foremost bliss of nirvāṇa."

-All these 500 voice-hearer bhikṣus were Arhats.
-With no more afflictions, they had ended their discharges, and their minds had acquired mastery and ease.
-Like the great dragon, with their minds liberated and their wisdom unfolded, they had accomplished their undertaking [for Arhatship].
-Having shed the heavy burden, they had acquired benefits for themselves, ending the bondage of existence.
-Liberated by true knowledge, they had acquired total mastery of mind and the foremost pāramitā.
-Of those who were still learning, an uncountable number had achieved the [voice-hearer] fruits, becoming Srotāpannas, Sakṛdāgāmins, or Anāgāmins.
-An innumerable multitude of bhikṣus had accomplished with-discharge dharmas.
-Also from the ten directions came an innumerable multitude of Bodhisattva-Mahāsattvas who had perfected immeasurable asaṁkhyeyas of virtues.
-Their number was beyond calculation or analogy.
-Nor could it be known by voice-hearers or Pretyekabuddhas.
+Also from worlds in the ten directions came an innumerable multitude of Bodhisattva-Mahāsattvas who had acquired immeasurable asaṁkhyeyas of merits.
+Their number was beyond calculation or analogy, unknowable to voice-hearers or Pratyekabuddhas.
 The exceptions were Mañjuśrī Bodhisattva, Great Strength Bodhisattva, Avalokiteśvara Bodhisattva, and Maitreya Bodhisattva-Mahāsattva.
-Such leading Bodhisattva-Mahāsattvas were in asaṁkhyeya multitudes.
-Bodhisattvas who came from other lands were as immeasurable in number as grasses and trees grown from the earth.
+Such leading Bodhisattva-Mahāsattvas were in asaṁkhyeya multitudes, as numerous as grasses and trees grown from the earth.
+Bodhisattvas who came from other directions were countless as well.
 Also present was the bhikṣuṇī Kṣema, together with a group of bhikṣuṇīs.
-Present as well were the lady Viśākhā and the queen Mallikā, together with their innumerable attendants.
+Present as well were Lady Viśākhā and Queen Mallikā, together with their innumerable attendants.
 Also present was the Elder Sudatta, together with innumerable upāsakas.
-At that time the World-Honored One, in the midst of this huge multitude, introduced the Dharma Door of Existence and Nonexistence.

-At that time the king Prasenajit rose from his sleep and had this thought, "I should go to the place where the World-Honored One is."
-Having had this thought, he immediately set off, with drums beating and conch shells blowing, going to the place where the Buddha was.
-At that time the World-Honored One, knowing the reason, still asked, "Ānanda, why is there the sound of drums and conch shells?"
+Meanwhile, King Prasenajit, rising from his sleep, thought: “I should go to the World-Honored One.”
+Having had this thought, he immediately set off, with drums beating and conch shells blowing, going to the Buddha.
+The World-Honored One, knowing the reason, still asked, “Ānanda, why is there the sound of drums and conch shells?”

 Ānanda said to the Buddha, "This is unprecedented.
 The name of this Dharma is truly hard to know."